XCSoar/XCSoar/XCSoarV4-README.txt

 height above the break-off height and is scaled according to the maximum height achieved.
 The horizontal axis is the average climb rate achieved at a particular height band.
-The horizontal axis is scaled according to the MacReady setting, and an arrow indicating this setting and the glider's current height is overlaid on the shaded area.
-This scaling and arrow makes it easy to see how the pilot's MacReady setting compares with achieved thermals and to plan the desired working height band.
+The horizontal axis is scaled according to the MacCready setting, and an arrow indicating this setting and the glider's current height is overlaid on the shaded area.
+This scaling and arrow makes it easy to see how the pilot's MacCready setting compares with achieved thermals and to plan the desired working height band.